chamburr/wyvor/CONTRIBUTING.md

   against the `master` branch, use the `dev` branch instead.
 - Always format your code with `scripts/format.sh` and make sure `scripts/lint.sh` returns no warnings or errors before opening a pull request.
 - Follow our commit conventions below.
-For subsequent commits to the pull request it is okay not to follow them, because they will be eventually squashed.
+For subsequent commits to the pull request, it is okay not to follow them, because they will be eventually squashed.

 ## Commit Convention